DhavalkumarParmar/spotify-review-intel/PROJECT_SUMMARY.md

    creation.
 Ultimately used **Arctic Shift**, a public, free, community-run mirror of Reddit's archived data (successor to Pushshift).

-4. **An early Reddit scraper design had a real bug**, caught in a structured code review: a per-keyword comment-fetching cap meant a post's eligibility for comment-fetching depended on an arbitrary keyword-search-order artifact rather than any real ranking.
-Fixed by switching to a global cap instead.

-5. **Spotify Community's search API has a confusing field name**: fetching all messages in a thread requires filtering on `topic.id`, not `conversation.id` — even though every message object *has* a `conversation.id` field, using it throws a validation error.
+4. **Spotify Community's search API has a confusing field name**: fetching all messages in a thread requires filtering on `topic.id`, not `conversation.id` — even though every message object *has* a `conversation.id` field, using it throws a validation error.

-6. **Gemini's free tier is much stingier than published estimates suggest.** Testing live:
+5. **Gemini's free tier is much stingier than published estimates suggest.** Testing live:
    `gemini-2.5-pro` (and every other Pro-tier model) has **zero** free-tier quota unless billing is linked to the Google Cloud project. `gemini-2.5-flash`'s real daily quota turned out to be **20 requests/day** — nowhere near the 250-500/day figures floating around online.
 This alone would have made tagging 4,000+ reviews take weeks on the free tier.

-7. **No budget for billing** → pivoted to running Pass 1 (and optionally Pass 2) against a **local LLM via LM Studio** on a personal M1 MacBook Air — free, no quota, but introduced a new set of problems:
+6. **No budget for billing** → pivoted to running Pass 1 (and optionally Pass 2) against a **local LLM via LM Studio** on a personal M1 MacBook Air — free, no quota, but introduced a new set of problems:
    - LM Studio runs on the user's own machine, not any cloud sandbox, so the actual tagging had